Skip to content

 Exercise: Identify programming features

-1. Open the Python Feature Quiz in a new browser tab.
+1. Open the Python Feature quiz (Opens in new tab)

 2. Answer the questions about Python features until you either feel confident that you can recognize all the features or you get bored.